Fantasy hockey: Head-to-Head

 Head-to-head points - The benefit is that the league can decide how much weight it wants to give to certain actions, or what would be called "categories" in the other leagues.
 A common complaint about head-to-head category leagues is that it places too much or too little importance on certain aspects of the game of hockey.
 By assigning a point value to everything that would otherwise be its own equally weighted category, the competitors can decide what kind of players they want to value the highest.
 The drawback to this setting is that games can frequently get out of hand by the weekend, thus again causing an atmosphere of indifference among many league members during what is supposed to be the most exciting time of the week.

 Daily Fantasy Hockey

 Daily fantasy hockey is a new niche in the fantasy sports industry.
 Like traditional fantasy sports, players draft a team of real world athletes who then score fantasy points according to set scoring rules.
 However instead of being stuck with the same team through a whole season, daily fantasy sports contests last just one day.
 Daily fantasy sports is quicker and more numbers-driven.
 Daily fantasy sports websites do not compete for the same players as traditional sports games, but instead market themselves as complementing traditional fantasy sports.
 Casual fans enjoy daily fantasy hockey leagues because they do not require continued attention from team owners in order for said owners to achieve.
 A small fee is usually required to enter these contests, with a significantly higher jackpot for the winner.
 However, the number of participants is often in the hundreds or even thousands.

+Daily fantasy sports have faced criticism for their similarity to sports betting.
+The structure and payouts of daily fantasy games have been described as providing a feeling of "instant gratification" to its players, similar to that of online gambling.